 Planting a Friendly Neighbor Perennial Garden

-Engaging in a community wide “perennial garden for neighbors” project, can also improve property values and attract homebuyers to the area.
-Here are a few examples which illustrate why planting perennials in the neighborhood is beneficial:
+Engaging in a community-wide “perennial garden for neighbors” project, can also improve property values and attract homebuyers to the area.
+Here are a few examples that illustrate why planting perennials in the neighborhood is beneficial:

 - Updated landscaping improves the market value of residential properties – as much as 12%.

 - Weed-free, mulched, perennial flowerbeds project the image of a well-cared for community.
 Potential home buyers want assurance their investment won’t be in an area where house values are declining.